-join the Innovating Justice Challenge 2020
+Application for the Innovating Justice Challenge 2020 is closed.

 GROW YOUR GAME-CHANGING JUSTICE INNOVATION INTO AN IMPACTFUL BUSINESS

-The Innovating Justice Challenge invites all startups that are transforming the justice sector to become part of our 2020 accelerator cohort.
+The Innovating Justice Challenge invited all startups that are transforming the justice sector to become part of our 2020 accelerator cohort.
 Since 2011, we have successfully funded, trained and scaled over 110 startups globally.
 We are the only accelerator world-wide dedicated to justice and SDG16.

 Innovating Justice Challenge 2020